rhadp/automotive-image-builder/tests/README.md

 ## Setting up a VM to run integration tests

 Following sections provides detailed guide to prepare a VM to run integration tests agains on your local machine.
+Currently it's possible to run tests on CS9 or CS10 VMs, the overall steps are very similar for both versions, differences will be highlighted.

 ### Generating SSH keys to access the VM